‘Protect interests of Karnataka farmers’

 They participated in a protest near Sir M. Visvesvaraya statue off Bangalore-Mysore Highway, called by the Mandya Zilla Raitha Hitarakshana Samiti (MZRHS), against discharge of Cauvery water to Tamil Nadu.

-In the letter to Siddaramaiah, they demanded water should be stopped to Tamil Nadu immediately.

-The government should discharge water to canals to save the farmers, they urged.
+The State government should discharge water to canals to save the farmers, they urged.

-“The letters will reach them through postal department,” they told press persons.

 Meanwhile, water level at the KRS reservoir has dipped to 84.55 ft against the FRL of 124.80 ft. on Sunday.